Creditors are still contacting you - individual voluntary arrangements

 Creditors included in the IVA

-All the creditors that voted at the creditor's meeting when the IVA was set up are legally bound by it.
+All the creditors that could vote at the creditor's meeting when the IVA was set up are legally bound by it.
+They’ll be bound by it even if they didn’t vote or voted against the proposal.
 That means they have to stick to the terms and conditions of the IVA.

 They are not allowed to: